 Use Contactless or Oyster

-- The Hopper Fare: You can take unlimited bus and tram journeys within one hour for a single fixed fare (£1.75 as of late 2025).
-This does not apply to the Tube.
+- The Hopper Fare: You can take unlimited bus and tram rides within one hour for a single fixed fare (around £1.75).
+This discount does not work on the Tube.

-- Off-Peak Travel: Travel after 09:30 on weekdays to access lower fares.
-Weekends are always charged as off-peak.
+- Off-Peak Travel: Ride after 09:30 on weekdays for cheaper tickets.
+Weekends are always priced at the lower off-peak rate.

 Plan Journeys in Advance